It's a term that is getting a lot of attention these days, but what is pervasive BI and why is it important?

 Pervasive BI is one of those concepts that is intuitively recognized as positive and having a lot of potential.
 The benefits of pervasive BI extend the benefits of business intelligence to your entire organization.
 The pace of business is rapidly accelerating, so being knowledgeable about your business is more important than ever.
 Keeping everyone in your organization informed is what pervasive BI is all about — and it will impact performance, understanding, and loyalty.

 Achieving pervasive BI is not an easy or instantly attainable goal.
 As with any business intelligence strategy, it requires a lot of effort and analysis to determine what knowledge is useful to each department or employee.
 It also requires a solution that is trusted, clear, and effortless.
+That is why Self-Service BI tools are also on the rise!
 As noted above, the reach of BI tools in organizations is currently at about 25%.
 That number will likely never reach 100%, but that isn't necessarily important.
 Rather, qualitative measures need to take precedent, and emphasis placed on the effectiveness of the solution at getting your entire organization on task.